aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_settype.rst

 .. note::

+    Use :aimms:func:`GMP::Row::SetTypeMulti` or :aimms:func:`GMP::Row::SetTypeRaw`
-    Use ``GMP::Row::SetTypeMulti`` if the type of many rows corresponding to some constraint have to be changed, because that will be more efficient.
+    if the types of many rows have to be changed, because that will be more efficient.

 .. seealso::

-    The routines :aimms:func:`GMP::Instance::Generate`, :aimms:func:`GMP::Row::GetType` and :aimms:func:`GMP::Row::SetTypeMulti`.
+    The routines :aimms:func:`GMP::Instance::Generate`, :aimms:func:`GMP::Row::GetType`, :aimms:func:`GMP::Row::SetTypeMulti` and :aimms:func:`GMP::Row::SetTypeRaw`.